 Just like your faith or your careers, the more you work at it, the better it gets.
 Your marriage matters!
-It’s worth working on, not just for your personal union, but for your children, your extended family and your community.
-Each month, from October to May, there will be a suggested monthly tool to try daily.
-These tools are designed to help navigate married life while learning how to connect on a deeper level and strengthen your marriage.
+It’s worth working on, not just for your personal union, but for your children, your extended family, and your community.
+This website page shares concepts that are designed to help navigate married life while learning how to connect on a deeper level and strengthen your marriage.

 Anger can replay in our minds and cause more distance and hurt than the original offense.
 Learning to reconcile promptly and well can actually bring a couple closer than before the incident.
 Restoring well can teach us how to love the other better and help us grow in humility and sensitivity.
 Love means saying more than just “I’m sorry”.
 It requires trust and vulnerability to say, “Will you forgive me?”
 Reconciling well is a fundamental act of recommitment that strengthens the bonds of love.